 Nominated for a Lucille Lortel Award for Outstanding Musical

 A rock-theater hybrid piece from Kyle's band Sky-Pony, it's a raucous ride exploring faith, doubt and the wild space in between.
 Directed by Tony nominee Sam Buntrock.
 The New York Times calls it "Defiantly exultant!" and The Village Voice says it's "a rock n roll right of passage belted with passion and verve."

 NOIR - in development

 A new musical written with Duncan Sheik, inspired by radio plays and classic film noir.
 A heartbroken man never leaves his apartment, consoled only by the music on the radio.
 Through the thin walls, he hears almost every word of the couple next door—and before long, his eavesdropping becomes an obsession.
 Soon he finds himself drawn into a web of lust, lies, deceit and danger.
-It was part of the Powerhouse Theatre Season with NY Stage & Film, summer 2015 and the NAMT Festival, fall 2015.
+It was part of the Powerhouse Theatre Season with NY Stage & Film and the NAMT Festival.

 A collaboration between Kyle and Clay McLeod Chapman.
 It's a a moody, moving, sometimes quite funny examination of two American hostages being held abroad.
 The piece has also been seen in NYC, Chicago, London and several regional US productions.
 Click here to read a feature article about it, and click here to see press quotes.
 Listen to a song: Let Him Be Good to You.